pingdynasty/OwlSim/README.md

 3. Test
 -------

 Start up your favourite DAW, create a track, and load the OwlSim VST plugin.
+If it does not appear, you may have to tell the DAW to re-scan or reload the VST directory.
+The build script should have copied the compiled files to the right location, but if it does not work please verify that the DAW is using the target directory.
-The build script should have copied the compiled files to the right location.
-Using the drop-down box you can select the Template (if you have put your code into TemplatePatch.hpp) or your own patch if you have registered it in the PatchRegistry.
+In the OwlSim plugin you can use the drop-down box to select the patch: Template (if you have put your code into TemplatePatch.hpp) or your own patch if you have registered it in the PatchRegistry.

 Please note that currently, OwlSim is a mono plugin.
 For the moment it is limited to one instance at a time (so don’t try to put the OwlSim into more than 1 track at a time).
 We will change that later of course!